IRBNet Submissions are checked every Tuesday and Thursday

 Review Decision Options

-When reviewing submissions the Committee has 3 decision options, Approved, Minor Modifications Needed and Substantial Modifications Needed.
+When reviewing submissions the Committee has three decision options: Approved, Minor Modifications Needed and Substantial Modifications Needed.

-Most new submissions will require at least some minor modifications prior to being approved.
+Most new Expedited submissions will require at least some minor modifications prior to being approved.
 Please make sure to give yourself enough time prior to the beginning of your study to allow for one or more revisions.
-Revisions do not have to wait until the next IRB Committee meeting to be reviewed.

 Upon receipt of a Modifications Required notification researchers should: